MPThLee/binary-reader.rs/README.md

 [![Coverage Status][CoverallsBadge]][Coveralls]
 [![Dependency Status][DependencyCIBadge]][DependencyCI]

-A binary reader for rust-lang. not for serialize.
+A binary reader for rust-lang. for step by step.

 Example
 -------